-The following best food for strong bones and muscles from Indian cuisine can help support bone health.
+The following best Foods for Healthy bones and muscles from Indian cuisine can help support bone health.
 Incorporating them into your meals will provide the necessary nutrients to keep your bones healthy and strong:

 Yogurt